-In a failover environment, the Kiosk Mode administrative settings are copied to the failover (i.e., secondary) servers.
+In a failover environment, the Kiosk Mode administrative settings are copied from the primary server to the secondary (i.e., failover) servers.
 Be sure that all application descriptors and executable paths added to the Kiosk Mode sessions are copied across the servers in the failover group.
 For example, if the Mozilla application is added to the sessions with the executable path /usr/sfw/bin/mozilla, make sure that the path to the binary is available to all servers in the failover group.
 One way to ensure that sessions and applications are available on all servers in a failover group is to put them into a shared network directory, which is available on all hosts in the failover group.